eZmaxinc/eZmax-SDK-csharp/docs/ObjectUserstagedApi.md

 <a id="userstageddeleteobjectv1"></a>
 # **UserstagedDeleteObjectV1**
-> UserstagedDeleteObjectV1Response UserstagedDeleteObjectV1 (int pkiUserstagedID)
+> CommonResponse UserstagedDeleteObjectV1 (int pkiUserstagedID)

 Delete an existing Userstaged